 Journeys to work by bicycle only

 Over a 40 year period, between 1976 and 2016, the mode share for cycling increased in Canberra from just below 1% to 3%.
-At this rate it will take over 120 years to get to 10%.
-What we need now is a step change.
-That demands ACT Government commitment, and investment measures in hundreds of millions rather than tens of millions.
+At this rate it would take over 120 years to get to 10%.

 Canberra is better than other Australian cities, where the cycling mode share is generally less than half what it is here.
-Australia is working from a very low base.
-Canberra won the crown for the most cycled city in Australia from Darwin in 2016.
+Australia is a low cycling country.

-We already know (see above), that the mode share for cycling was 3% in 2016.
-The chart “journeys to work involving bicycle” shows trips that included some cycling but not just cycling.
+Figure 3-10 shows that the mode share for cycling in the ACT was 3% in 2016.
+Figure 3-11 shows trips that included some cycling but not just cycling.
 In 2016 it lay a little above 3%.
-The conclusion is that less than 0.5% of Canberrans combine cycling with some other transport such as a bus.
+Less than 0.5% of Canberrans combine cycling with some other transport, such as a bus.

-The next chart also looks at the multimode mode share that includes some cycling but excludes walking.
-Examples would be trips combining driving and cycling, or cycling and then carrying the bike on the bus.
-It is not common: around 0.34%
+Figure 3.12 shows multimode commuting that includes some cycling but excludes walking.
+Imagine, driving and then cycling, or cycling and then taking the bike on the bus.
+Multimode commuting is uncommon: around 0.34%.

 Walking to work

-Walking to work is the oldest and still the best way to get to work.
-It would be nice to live within walking distance from work.
-This is not possible for most of us but it is more common than cycling to work in Canberra.
+Walking to work is the oldest way to get to work.
+Living within walking distance from work is untypical for most of us but it is more common than cycling to work in Canberra.

 The number of people walking to work has hardly increased in 40 years in Canberra (5.3% of Canberrans in 2016).
-We do better than most cities in Australia in this regard, but Hobart does better.
+We do better than most cities in Australia, except Hobart.

 Location, location, location